cynnamolgus/GViNT/README.md

 ## How it works
 The core purpose of GViNT is to bring simplified scripting for cutscenes and dialogue into the Godot engine, with full undo/redo and save/reload support.
 The way it accomplishes this is by translating source scripts of GDScript-style statements stripped down of any GDScript context into proper GDScript files containing the translated source statements.
 Corresponding GvintRuntime nodes execute said translated GDScript files and can be extended from to form an interface between the stripped-down source scripts and arbitrary game systems.
 Script statements get translated to operations on the runtime node, for instance a display text statement will result in calling the `display_text` method on the runtime node, and a `do_a_thing()` call function statement will call the runtime's `do_a_thing` method (if present, otherwise it will result in an error at runtime).
 The same goes for setting and accessing variables - `foo` becomes `runtime.foo` etc. All variables and methods declared on the runtime node are available in script, which makes for a very powerful and flexible system.

+## Note
+This is an early release of the toolkit and it has not yet been thoroughly tested.
+As such, there are bound to be some bugs still lurking in the system and the API may be subject to changes in further updates.

 ## Syntax

 ### Set variable statement